jamescherti/easysession.el/README.md

 ### How does the author use easysession?

-The author uses `easysession.el` by setting up each session to represent a distinct project or a specific "view" on a particular project, including various tabs (built-in tab-bar), window splits, dired buffers, and file editing buffers.
+The author uses easysession by setting up each session to represent a distinct project or a specific "view" on a particular project, including various tabs (built-in tab-bar), window splits, dired buffers, and file editing buffers.
 This organization allows for the creation of dedicated environments for different tasks or aspects of a project, such as development, debugging, specific issue, and documentation.
-The author switches between projects and views of the same projects multiple times a day, and `easysession.el` helps significantly by allowing quick transitions between them.
+The author switches between projects and views of the same projects multiple times a day, and easysession helps significantly by allowing quick transitions between them.

 ### What does EasySession offer that desktop.el doesn't?

 While `desktop.el` is a foundational session management tool for Emacs, it has several limitations:
 - It primarily saves Emacs' state on exit and restores it on startup, making it difficult to switch between different session files during an editing session.
 - The `desktop.el` package does not allow the user to easily choose whether to load sessions with or without modifying the Emacs frame geometry.
-This last feature is important in easysession.el because it allows switching between sessions without the annoyance of changing the window position or size.
+This last feature is important in easysession because it allows switching between sessions without the annoyance of changing the window position or size.
 - The `desktop.el` package saves and restores major modes and important global variables, which can prevent some packages from initializing correctly.
 For example, the `vdiff` package may stop working after comparing two files and reloading Emacs and the `desktop.el` session.
 This issue has also occurred with a few other packages.
 - The `desktop.el` package can be bulky and slow in operation.
 - The `desktop.el` package lacks support for saving and restoring indirect buffers (clones).
 Indirect buffers are secondary buffers that share the same content as an existing buffer but can have different point positions, narrowing, folds, and other buffer-local settings.
 This allows users to view and edit the same file or text content in multiple ways simultaneously without duplicating the actual data.
 There are third-party packages, such as desktop+, that extend desktop.el to restore indirect buffers.
 However, packages like desktop+ are still based on desktop.el and can cause the issues described above.

-In contrast, `easysession.el` offers enhanced functionality:
+In contrast, easysession offers enhanced functionality:
 - It supports saving and loading various buffer types, including indirect buffers (clones).
 - It allows users to load or save different sessions while actively editing, without the need to restart Emacs.
 - It excels in speed and efficiency, enabling seamless session management within Emacs.